cvlab-epfl/single-stage-pose/README.md

 ![](./images/moti.png)

 Figure 1: Motivation.
-Consider the modern 6D pose estimation algorithm of~\cite{Hu19a} that uses a deep network to predict several 2D correspondences for each of the eight 3D corners of the pitcher's bounding box. (a) Because it minimizes the average 2D error of these correspondences, two instances of such a framework could produce correspondences that differ but have the same average accuracy, such as the green and the red ones.
+Consider the modern 6D pose estimation algorithm of [SegDrivenPose](https://arxiv.org/abs/1812.02541) that uses a deep network to predict several 2D correspondences for each of the eight 3D corners of the pitcher's bounding box. (a) Because it minimizes the average 2D error of these correspondences, two instances of such a framework could produce correspondences that differ but have the same average accuracy, such as the green and the red ones.
 As evidenced by the projected green and red reference frames, applying a RANSAC-based PnP algorithm to these two sets of correspondences can yield substantially different poses. (b) Even when using only the set of green correspondences, simply changing their order causes a RANSAC-based PnP algorithm to return different solutions.

 ![](./images/arch.png)